Bandali Debs: Murder of Kristy Harty

 On 20 June 2005, police charged Debs with the murder of teenager Kristy Mary Harty, who was murdered at Upper Beaconsfield on 17 June 1997.

 Harty was soliciting for sex along the Princes Highway when she met with Debs.
 The pair drove to a secluded bush track in Upper Beaconsfield where they had unprotected sex.
 Harty was later murdered; cause of death was a single gunshot wound to the back of her head.
 Her semi-naked body was found lying face down by bushwalkers.

 DNA tests revealed that semen located on the body of Harty was a match for Debs.

 In May 2007, Debs was convicted of the murder of Harty and sentenced to a third consecutive term of life imprisonment.

 In sentencing Debs, Justice Kaye remarked:

 Your murder of Ms Harty was entirely senseless, needless and wanton.
 The evidence discloses beyond any doubt that this was not a case of a sexual encounter in which, in the heat of the moment, feelings or passions may have led to a spontaneous and irrational act of violence.
 Rather, and quite to the contrary, this was, most clearly, a callous, craven and senseless murder in cold blood of an entirely innocent, defenceless and vulnerable young woman.
 The evidence leads to the inevitable conclusion that you murdered Kristy Harty for no other reason than for the sheer sake of it.

 Murder of Donna Anne Hicks

 Donna Anne Hicks was shot dead in April 1995 in Western Sydney.
 She had been drinking at the Colyton Hotel, after which she got into a four-wheel drive, which matched a car owned by Debs.

 Having been entered into a DNA database of criminals, Debs was subsequently linked to the case through DNA analysis.
 On 30 September 2008, New South Wales Homicide detectives interviewed Debs and raided his previous address in Sydney.
 On 12 December 2011, he was found guilty of Hicks' murder in the New South Wales Supreme Court, and he was sentenced to a fourth consecutive life-term sentences for the murder.

-While in the court hearing for Jason Robert's 2022 re-trial for the Silk–Miller police murders, Debs admitted that he did indeed kill Hicks.
+While in the court hearing for Jason Roberts’ 2022 re-trial for the Silk–Miller police murders, Debs admitted that he did indeed kill Hicks.